peterblazejewicz/ionicons-v4-adobe-xd/README.md

-# ionicons-v4-adobe-xd
-Ionic v.4 icon fonts for Adobe XD
+# Ionic v4 for Adobe XD

+Icons from Ionic v4 as Adobe XD kit.

+The icons are available on separate artboards.
+To locate specific icon, like `airplane` for iOS, select artboard and check the layer as the icons are sorted alphabetically.

+## Author

+@peterblazejewicz